 Many lodges serve a variety of cuisines such as continental, Indian, Tibetan, and local cooking.
 Please note that the beverages are on each participant's charge, except coffee and the selection of teas that served for breakfast and in the afternoons upon your arrival, as well as some special snacks provided by WILD YAK EXPEDITIONS.
 Lunch packages are also available on some specific days.

 All transportations in Kathmandu are by private vehicles.
 Flight to Lukla and back, by two-engines Otter Aeroplane.

 TYPICAL TREKKING DAY

 A 1 to 2 hours relaxing lunch break is taken, except when crossing the passes.
 After the lunch break, we will at least spend 2 to 3 hours more on the trail before reaching the next lodge where you will be welcomed by some warm hot tea/coffee and cookies/biscuits.
-Our trained Guide will accompany the Group during the whole day.
-Before dinner, we might enjoy a short walk through the village, photographing or chat with other group members or exceptional staff.
-After dinner, you will be briefed on the next day program.
+Our trained Guide will accompany the group for the whole day.
+Before dinner, we might enjoy a short walk through the village, photographing, or chat with other group members or exceptional staff.
+After dinner, you will be briefed on the next day's program.